mhjort/clj-lambda-utils/README.md

 you will get error `The role defined for the function cannot be assumed by Lambda.` Just retrying the install command should fix the issue.

+If Lambda function already exists and you want to just configure API gateway for that you can run:

+    $ lein lambda install test --only-api-gateway

 After Lambda is installed you should not run install anymore but instead just run `update` task that will only update latest code to Lambda environment.